Non-Alcohol Related Steatohepatitis

 Symptoms and Causes

 It’s not alcohol, but what is it?
 Researchers suspect it has something to do with fat levels in your blood, although not every case seems to fit this profile.
-Still, there’s a definite pattern of related risk factors leading to NASH.
+Still, there’s a definite pattern of related risk factors leading to MASH.

 Common risk factors include: